 - A degree with a comprehensive examination requires a minimum of 32 units (normally eight courses), including core courses COMM 525, 526, 550, and 552, and four electives. - A degree with thesis requires successful completion of the four core courses listed above, three electives, and four units of COMM 594ab Master's Thesis.
-Students planning to pursue the thesis option should meet with their advisor early in the first term to discuss registering for COMM 594a in their second semester (usually the spring term).
-Students wishing to subsequently apply for doctoral programs are strongly encouraged to take the thesis option.

-No more than two approved 400-level courses may be applied to a student's program and a maximum of four semester units with grades of B or better may be accepted by transfer from another institution of higher learning.
+No more than two approved 400-level courses may be applied to a student's MA program and a maximum of four semester units with grades of B or better may be accepted by transfer from another institution of higher learning.
 The minimum acceptable GPA for successful completion of this program is 3.0.

-The majority of students choose the comprehensive examination option:
+The majority of students who opt to graduate with an MA choose the comprehensive examination option:

 - A student's MA committee must be comprised of a minimum of three faculty members. - Two committee members write questions; the third serves as reader. - The student is expected to write on two days for a total of six hours (three hours each day).
 This is a closed book exam.
-The two committee members writing questions provide them to Anne Marie Campian, who will send them to the student on their first day of writing. - Each response should be approximately five pages long/around 1,600 1,700 words. - The two written responses are read by the three committee members, who then confer to determine if the student has passed. - The student does not have to do an oral defense of the MA exam. - Once the committee determines that the student has passed, they will notify Anne Marie Campian, who records this.
+The two committee members writing questions provide them to Anne Marie Campian, who will send them to the student on their first day of writing. - Student may start writing on Tuesday, Wednesday, or Thursday. - Each response should be approximately five pages long/around 1,600 1,700 words. - The two written responses are read by the three committee members, who then confer to determine if the student has passed. - The student does not have to do an oral defense of the MA exam. - Once the committee determines that the student has passed, they will notify Anne Marie Campian, who records this.

-If a student chooses this path and has their MA degree conferred in spring, they will be ineligible for PhD funding during the following summer.
-(I.e., if a student has an MA degree conferred in May 2022 without plans to continue in the PhD program in the fall, they will not receive any funding in June or July 2022.)
+If a student chooses this path and has their MA degree conferred in spring, they will be ineligible for PhD funding during the following summer, as they will no longer be an enrolled student at USC.
+(I.e., if a student has an MA degree conferred in May 2023 without plans to continue in the PhD program in the fall, they will not receive any funding in June or July 2023.)